hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/api/tools/get_product_id.py.md

-# Module: src.suppliers.aliexpress.api.tools.get_product_id
+# Module: src.suppliers.aliexpress_com.api.tools.get_product_id

 ## Overview

 This module provides a function to extract product IDs from given text.
-It utilizes the `extract_prod_ids` function from the `src.suppliers.suppliers_list.aliexpress.utils.extract_product_id` module to perform the extraction.
+It utilizes the `extract_prod_ids` function from the `src.suppliers.suppliers_list.aliexpress_com.utils.extract_product_id` module to perform the extraction.

 ## Details